 Providers are required to submit an application and complete our credentialing process prior to being considered an in-network provider with PacificSource.
-Depending on state of practice and the provider type, practitioners can either submit the Oregon Practitioner Credentialing Application (OPCA), the Washington Practitioner Application (WPA), or the Medicaid Provider Validation Application to begin the credentialing process.
-Our IPN credentialing team handles credentialing for our Montana and Idaho providers, and uses either the IPN credentialing application for both states, or CAQH for our Montana providers.
-Organizational providers must complete PacificSource's Organizational Provider Credentialing Application.
-Please note that any new practitioners at your clinic will be considered out-of-network providers until a credentialing or validation application is approved by our Credentialing Committee or Medical Director.
-When a provider has out-of-network status, claims are paid at the out-of-network level, which has a direct effect on your clinic and your patients.
+To begin the process, providers can submit one of the following applications to our Credentialing Department: Oregon Practitioner Credentialing Application,

+Washington Practitioner Application, Universal Practitioner Application, or the Medicaid Provider Validation Application (for non-licensed providers providing services to members in our Oregon CCOs).
+CAQH can also be utilized for all providers in all states.
+Organizational providers must complete PacifcSource's Organizational Provider Credentialing Application.
+Please note that any new practitioners at your clinic will be considered out-of-network until a credentialing or validation application is approved by our Credentialing Committee or Medical Director.
+When a provider has an out-of-network status, claims are paid at the out-of-network level, which has a direct effect on your clinic and patients.